sandra95mr/Song-Analysis-Project/README.md

 # Features 🧬📊

 - Neural Network: Developed a neural network for detecting themes in reggaeton-trap songs.
-- Binary Data Matrix: Manually created a binary matrix indicating the presence or absence of themes in songs, as the network did not achieve minimum reliability due to the limited amount of data
+- Binary Data Matrix: Manually created a binary matrix indicating the presence or absence of themes in songs, as the network did not achieve minimum reliability due to the limited amount of data.
 - Descriptive Analysis: Implemented a program for descriptive and exploratory analysis of song themes through a binary data matrix.

 # Technologies 🛠️